JakariaJishan/anime-list/README.md

 ### Key Features <a name="key-features"></a>

-- **Calculator is currently on construction so it does not have features yet.**
+- **Anime List is currently on construction so it does not have features yet.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>